Category: Company

 What are Leave Policies?

-Leave policies are the frameworks within which leave types are administered and regulated in an organization.
+leave policy is the frameworks within which leave types are administered and regulated in an organization.
 These policies outline the rules, procedures, and conditions under which employees can avail themselves of different leave types.
 Key elements of leave policies include:

 • Eligibility Criteria: Defines who qualifies for specific leaves based on factors like employment duration, job status, or full-time/part-time distinctions.